wp-plugins/postman-smtp/readme.txt

 == Changelog ==

 = 1.3.4 - 2015-02-11 =
 * 500 downloads and six 5-star ratings in only three weeks!
 Cool!
-Postman is consistently in the 4th / 5th most popular SMTP plugin download spot.
-Thanks everyone!
 8-)
 * Replaced the Google OAuth API with pure PHP code.
 No more unexpected Google API errors.
 * Enabled overriding of the timeouts in the configuration screen.
 If Postman is intermittently sending mail, doubling the TCP Read Timeout may help
 * Added the SMTP session transcript output when a test message fails to send.